acatone-git/Game_Boy_Player_Overlays_CubeXX/README.md

-# Game Boy Player Overlays for the Anbernic Cube XX
+# Game Boy Player Overlays for the Anbernic Cube XX (MuOS)

-A recreation of the Game Boy Player Frames for the Cube XX (MuOS)
+A recreation of the Game Boy Player Frames for the Cube XX (Plus Some Extras!)

 ![GBAP_Cube](https://github.com/user-attachments/assets/615fa171-ae51-49ad-a004-7f7fef488888)